ibm-cloud-docs/key-protect/key-rings.md

 As requirements change and new team members are brought into an org, you might create new key rings to reflect these organizational changes.
 After creating the key rings, it might be necessary to move a key from an existing key ring to a new key ring that has different IAM permissions.
 For example, you might be onboarding a team that will need specific access to a key that is part of to a custom, non-default key ring that was previously made.
 You can create a new key ring that is dedicated to the onboarding team and, since keys can only be associated with one key ring at a time, you will need to move the key to the new key ring.

-After transferring a key to a different key ring, it may take up to a maximum of ten minutes for the change to take effect.
+After you transfer a key to a different key ring, the change can take up to 10 minutes to take effect across all systems.
 {: important}

 ### Transferring a key to a different key ring with the UI